 What makes a nonprofit website great?
 Unfortunately, I couldn’t answer that in one blog post.
 There are a myriad of elements that contribute to creating a great website and as technology advances, so must our expectations.
 Recently, one of the most popular topics buzzing around the website design industry is responsive web design.
 Responsive web design (also referred to as mobile-friendly) is an approach to web design in which sites are crafted to provide an optimal viewing experience that can be transferred across a range of devices.

 So why is this important for nonprofits?
-There are a multitude of benefits from having a responsive website, with some of the most recent benefits linking back to Google.
+There are a multitude of benefits from having a responsive website, with some of the greatest related to how Google ranks search results.
 In April, Google released a new algorithm for search engine rankings that rewards sites for being mobile friendly.
 SEO, anyone?
 Following that update, on May 5th, Google announced via its blog that, “Google searches take place on mobile devices more than on computers in 10 countries including the US and Japan”.
+Learn more by downloading our Guide to SEO for Nonprofits.

-Unfortunately, many nonprofits fall behind in this category.
+Unfortunately, many nonprofits fall behind when it comes to mobile responsiveness.
 Websites that look impeccable on a desktop, but can’t be transferred to the over 500 different screen sizes out there are losing valuable online traffic.
 Avoid being lost amongst the lower rankings on Google and go mobile.

 Check out some of the pioneers in responsive web design.
 We’ll discuss the various elements that each has incorporated into its desktop and mobile web design strategy.